 - Do not change your dose or suddenly stop taking Orenitram without first talking to your healthcare provider.
 Stopping Orenitram suddenly may cause worsening of your PAH symptoms.

-- Orenitram is usually taken every 12 hours, but may be taken three times daily (approximately every 8 hours).
+- Orenitram is usually taken 2 times a day (about every 12 hours) or three times a day (about every 8 hours).
+Your healthcare provider will tell you how often you should take Orenitram.
 If you have side effects, your healthcare provider may tell you to change your dose or when you take Orenitram.

 - Take Orenitram with food.